Locations

 In summary, compliance management is both a shield and a sword in cost terms: it shields you from penalties and gotchas and allows you to cut only the licenses you genuinely need to pay for.

-Staying compliant means your cost-saving efforts are durable and you won’t give back savings through mistakes.
-It’s an integral part of EA strategy for any cost-conscious CIO or procurement team.
+Staying compliant means your cost-saving efforts are sustainable and you won’t lose savings through mistakes.
+It’s an integral part of the EA strategy for any cost-conscious CIO or procurement team.

 Vendor Engagement and Independent Expertise

 Dealing effectively with Microsoft and using external experts can significantly tilt the balance in your favor during an EA renewal.
-Microsoft is a strategic partner but also a seller with targets—how you manage the relationship can influence the deal outcome.
+Microsoft is both a strategic partner and a seller with targets—how you manage the relationship can significantly influence the deal outcome.

 Additionally, engaging independent licensing experts can uncover opportunities and pitfalls even experienced internal teams might miss, ensuring maximum savings and a smooth process.